DanielKamel2001/CBIR-Barcode/README.md

 ## Running the Scripts

 Run the `Barcode_Generator.py` script first to generate the series of barcodes containing image information in a text file called `codes.txt`, this file should be included in the repository already but you can delete it and run the script to re-generate it.
 Next run the `Search_Algorithm.py` script and answer the prompts to determine which image a match will be seached for and if it will be saved after runtime.
-All mathces should already be included in the repository, but you can delete the folder or all the images and re-generate them.
+All matches should already be included in the repository, but you can delete the folder or all the images and re-generate them.

 ---